-Join Jess Chadwick for an in-depth discussion in this video Avoid page refreshes with partial rendering, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Avoid page refreshes with partial rendering, part of Learning ASP.NET Core MVC.

 - In this chapter, I'm going to show you a few different ways to avoid wasting user's bandwidth by sending as little data over the wire as possible.
 And I'll start by showing you how to combine the partial view concept with AJAX to send only the parts of the page that change as the user interacts with it, a technique called partial rendering.
 Take a look at the blog landing page.
 This page is designed to render the five most recent blog posts on the server along with the rest of the page including the layout.